-On the Philippines Thanksgiving Day, November 20, 1941, the Harrodsburg Tankers landed in the Philippines.
+On the Philippines Thanksgiving Day, November 20, 1941, the Harrodsburg Tankers landed on the island country.
 On December 7, 1941, hours after Japan attacked Pearl Harbor, Japan attacked the Philippines.
 The Harrodsburg Tankers and the allied forces fought the Japanese bravely without reinforcements or resupply until 66 Tankers surrendered in April 1942 in the infamous “Bataan Death March.”
 Only 37 of the original 66 Harrodsburg, Kentucky Guard Members survived Japanese captivity.

 Localtonians wish a Happy Birthday to Danville native Craig Yeast, born in 1976.
 A Bengal and a Jet, Craig played for UK from 1995 to 1998.
 When he graduated, Yeast was the all-time leader in career receptions in SEC history with 208 and 2nd in career receiving yards with 2,899.
 In 2018, Yeast Kentucky Wesleyan College in Owensboro hired him as the head coach.
 He resigned in 2022 to become the head coach at Mercer County in his hometown.

-On November 20, 2020, months after new restrictions, the state announced a record-breaking 3,825 new cases.
-Kentucky’s Chief Justice told his courts to go virtual to slow the coronavirus after many judges held regular court session in “red zone” counties.
+On November 20, 2020, months after new restrictions, the state announced a record-breaking 3,825 new cases of coronavirus.
+Kentucky’s Chief Justice told his courts to go virtual to slow the coronavirus after many judges held a regular court session in “red zone” counties.
 Meanwhile, Amazon announced a 2nd fulfillment center in Lexington.

-On November 20, 2021, while locals worried about not enough coronavirus test kits on box store shelves, police opened fire on Rotterdam citizens who violently protested the virus restrictions.
-The Dutch city’s mayor called it an “orgy of violence.”
+On November 20, 2021, while Kentuckians worried about the lack of coronavirus test kits on box store shelves, police opened fire on Rotterdam citizens in the Netherlands who violently protested the virus restrictions.
+The city’s mayor called it an “orgy of violence.”